perspace42/NorthQuad_Project/README.md

 3: Execute this command: python manage.py runserver

-4: The server will not output the following stack trace (or similar):
+4: The server will output the following stack trace (or similar):
   System check identified no issues (0 silenced).
   (Todays Date) - (Todays Time)
   Django version 5.0.6, using settings 'sagabuilder.settings'